ganeti/ganeti/doc/design-impexp2.rst

 opcode submitter can specify for how long the transfer should be retried.

-At the end of a transfer, succssful or not, the source cluster must be notified.
+At the end of a transfer, successful or not, the source cluster must be notified.
 A the same time the RSA key needs to be destroyed.

 Support for HTTP proxies can be implemented by setting